Careers360 Logo

 Haryana BSc Nursing Haryana BSc Nursing (session 2025)

-To apply for the Haryana BSc nursing 2025 exam, candidates must check their eligibility.
-A detailed Haryana BSc nursing eligibility criteria 2025 can be checked below.
+To apply for the NEET 2026 exam, candidates must check their eligibility.
+A detailed NEET eligibility criteria 2026 can be checked below.

-• Candidates must have passed class 12 from a recognized board with Physics, Chemistry, Biology and English subjects.
+• Candidates must have passed class 12 from a recognised board with Physics, Chemistry, Biology/Biotechnology and English subjects.

 • Candidates should not be less than 17 years of age as on December 31 of the year of admission.